dlenski/openconnect/PAN_GlobalProtect_protocol_doc.md

 Common features across requests
 ===============================

-The header `User-Agent: PAN GlobalProtect` is **required** for all HTTP(S) requests with the GlobalProtect VPN servers.
-They treat any other user-agent as a web browser, not a VPN client, and usually redirect to a client software download page, or something similar.
+Some older GlobalProtect servers may **require** the header `User-Agent: PAN GlobalProtect` to be set for all HTTP(S) requests.
+These servers treat any other user-agent as a web browser, not a VPN client, and usually redirect to a client software download page, or something similar.

 Pre-login request
 =================